PavanRangani/docs/docs/prd/tasks/sub-tasks-action.md

 - Only open Sub-Tasks can be marked as Done.
 Done Sub-Tasks can't.
 - When any Sub-Task is marked as Done, system sends in-app notification to Accountant person of the parent task.
 - When any Sub-Task is marked as Done, system ask for `Done Date`.
+-System will allow to done parent task even if it has an open sub-task whose status is NA.
+.

 ### UX Rule
 - Applicable only for Open Sub-Task.